rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 sys.stdout.write(padding + struct.pack("<I", buff_addr + 4) )
 ```

 It is not enough to manipulate the stack pointer to point to point at a
 location we control (i.e., the vulnerable buffer).
 We also need to make sure
-that the new top of the stack is setup to look like what the system  function
+that the new top of the stack is setup how system function is expecting (e.g.,
-would expect when called.
+with the appropriate arguments).

 The address of system is easy to find with a gdb command: `x system`, and the
 dummy return address can be anything.
 But how do we get setup the command
 argument?
 Specifically, we need the address of useful command string.
 We could
 include such a string on the stack, either by putting in our vulnerable buffer
 or throwing it in an environment variable, but we are going to take a different
-approach that use an address that is easier to predict.
-The solution is to find
+approach that uses a string at an address that is easier to predict.
+Specifically,
-an existing command string in libc: "/bin/sh".
+we want to find an existing string in libc; turn out the string "/bin/sh"
+already exists in the libc code.

 **Finding the "/bin/sh" string in libc.** First we find what version of libc is
 loaded, where it is loaded in memory, and where the .SO file is on disk using